 Qualities of Nylon Swimwear Fabric

-- Durability: Nylon is a strong fibre in tensile strength, so it is strong enough for use as a swimsuit fabric.
-However, it degrades more easily under UV (sunlight) and pills much more easily than polyester.
+- Durability: Since nylon has a high tensile strength, it is durable enough to be used as a fabric for swimsuits.
+However, it is far more prone to UV (sunlight) degradation and pilling than polyester.

-- Colourfastness: Nylon does not hold colour quite as well as poly.
+- Colourfastness: Compared to poly, nylon does not maintain colour as well.

 - NOT Printable at Low Volume: Many printers will print artwork to nylon fabrics, but it is NOT INTENDED for sublimation printing.
 It can be done, but it is not colourfast, washes out fairly quickly and has a poor definition with vector artwork.
 Therefore, it is not recommended for a quality product.